HANDS:

 06

 It is well known that gypsum is, in fact, added into the cement.
 The idea is to prevent cement from setting too quickly and, therefore, gypsum acts as retarding agent.
+However, the amount of gypsum in Portland cement is very small and never goes above 4-5%.
+When the level of gypsum is increased, the concrete tends to fail.

 07